davidafolabi20/Case-Study---A-Digital-Forensic-Framework-for-Ethereum-Smart-Contract-Attack-Investigation-Cases/README.md

 In this section, the functionality of the smart contract and the invocation flow are examined.
 The smart contract is called **VaultCore.sol**, and it is responsible for handling deposits and withdrawals of supported assets.
 They include **mint(,)** which increases OUSD supply when assets are deposited into the vault. **Redeem()**, which decreases the supply of OUSD when assets are withdrawn from the vault. **Allocate()**, a function that redistributes assets between vaults, and **rebase()**, this function adjusts the total supply of OUSD.
 Additionally, the contract facilitates temporary lending of assets known as flash loans, this is executed via the **flash()** function.
 The code snippets for some of these features can be seen below.
 The contract also interacts with multiple external contracts, including price oracles and yield strategies.

 #### Major Functions
-* Minting; The 'mint()' function allows users to deposit supported assets and receive OUSD in return.
+* Minting; The `mint()` function allows users to deposit supported assets and receive OUSD in return.
 Line 42 - 115.
-* Redeeming OUSD; The 'redeem()' function enables users to burn OUSD tokens and receive underlying assets in return.
+* Redeeming OUSD; The `redeem()` function enables users to burn OUSD tokens and receive underlying assets in return.
 Line 119 - 249.
 * Rebase; This adjusts the total supply of OUSD based on the total value of assets in the vault.
 Line 361 - 390
-* Asset Allocation: The allocate() function distributes assets from the vault to various strategies according to their target weights.
+* Asset Allocation: The `allocate()` function distributes assets from the vault to various strategies according to their target weights.
 Line 299 - 356

-* Flash Loan:
+### Invocation Flow
+The invocation flow analysis is an essential phase in our digital forensic framework.
+It provides detailed information about the types and sequence of interactions that occurred throughout the exploitation of the smart contract.
+This section covers the technical mechanics of the attack as well as the individual vulnerability exploited.
+The invocation flow was visualized by supplying the transaction hash to Blocksec Phalcon.
+In addition, the transaction used in this invocation flow has a transaction hash of [0xe1c76241dda7c5fcf1988454c621142495640e708e3f8377982f55f8cf2a8401](https://etherscan.io/tx/0xe1c76241dda7c5fcf1988454c621142495640e708e3f8377982f55f8cf2a8401).

+#### Initial Interaction and Flash Loan Acquisition

+“CALL | [Receiver] 0x47c5d8459404e5a6f42164427accd27bb7240fdfe2.doHardWork (uint256)(threshold:950) > ()”
+The exploit is initiated with a call from the attacker’s custom contract.
+The function name ‘doHardWork’ suggests a specifically designed contract for this exploit, as seen in the screenshot above.
+“CALL dYdX: Solo Margin.operate(uint256) (accounts:[{owner:0x47c5d8459404054f4216472acccd37bb7240fdfe2,
+number:1}], actions:[{actionType:1, accountId:0, amount:{sign:false, denomination:0, ref:0,
+value:70,000.000,000,000,000,000,000}, primaryMarketId:0, secondaryMarketId:0,
+otherAddress:0x0000000000000000000000000000000000000000, otherAccountId:0, data:0x}]) → ()”
+According to Figure 26 above, the contract interacts with the ‘dYdX solo margin’ to set up a flash loan worth 70,000 WETH which acts as capital for the exploitation.
+Utilization of flash loans is a typical practice in Ethereum smart contract attacks, it allows entities to temporarily access large sums of funds without leveraging any collateral.